Srinivasan-Akash/Search-Autocompleter/README.md

 - Clean Code

 ## 😌 Honest Time to finish the project
 I had took about 2hr 12min.
 Was a easy task !!
+THats why had explored glassmorphism and radial gradient

 ## 👀 Feedback
 If you have any feedback, please reach out to us at qa.sixsigma@gmail.com or orcontact me at 7676856815